jason358ma/PieCentral/shepherd/flask_server_and_ui_readme.md

 Port: 7000
 # Server-side modifications

+Reading the official flask-socketio and socket.io docs may help get you started: https://flask-socketio.readthedocs.io/en/latest/ and https://socket.io/docs/.

 ## Fill in a unique port number not used by another server or by local machine processes
 Change the line:
 ```python
 PORT = (NUM)
 ```

-## Serving a new page with a jinja template
+## Serving a new page with a Jinja template
 Add a new function with an @app.route decorator that returns render_template for a Jinja template:
 ```python
 @app.route('/page.html/')